 Just as in a traditional school, parents would need a curriculum to keep the kids on track with learning.
-Math, English, history, science — perhaps even a foreign language.
-Even if a parent is a trained teacher, he or she would need resources to help the child learn.
+English, math, history, science — perhaps even a foreign language.
+Even if a parent is a trained teacher, they would need resources to help the child learn.

 2. Homeschool Association Fees

 Each state has different rules regarding homeschooling.
 Most states require that families notify the state that they will homeschool.
 Some states, such as New York, provide a breakdown of the specific topics that families should cover for each grade.